nausea87/uselessweb/README.md

 ##

-The project should use at least three types of event listeners e.g. scroll, click and keypress.

-The project should use some kind of iteration e.g. map, forEach or for.

 The project should use arrays or objects or both to store values.

 The project should have a nice user interface with consistent margins and paddings.